SVDotsenko/portfolio-project-4/README.md

 ## Credits

-I adopted this [template](http://www.tooplate.com/view/2108-dashboard) for my project.
+This [template](http://www.tooplate.com/view/2108-dashboard) was adopted for the project.